What do you do when it’s just not fun anymore?

-Looking at my list of options, it became clear I really only had one — develop my coaching business.
+Looking at my list of options, and my passion for coaching, there was really only one thing for me to do — develop my coaching business.
 Since I had intended my coaching career to be part of my retirement plan anyway (and 60 was already giving me the stink eye), this was my opportunity.
 All I needed to do was seize it, commit to it and move ahead.

 I gave my notice at the chamber and a month later was my own boss.
 As part of my business, I still write and edit: